Pranshu-Tripathi/Pranshu-Tripathi/README.md

-## Hola Guys & Gals, Pranshu-Tripathi here 😃
+## Hello Folks😃

 ### A Little Introduction ->
+Currently, I am working at Schrodinger Inc. as a Software developer.
+I am working with modern C++ and QT frameworks in this work profile.
+I have a keen interest in developing my understanding of how different architectures in software industries are being used and scaled.
+I am also curious about the functioning of various ML/AI models and in free time I try developing them on my own.

-🎓Studying at Indian Institute of Information Technology, Allahabad (2019-2023)
+🎓Studied at Indian Institute of Information Technology, Allahabad (2019-2023) (9.16 GPA) 💻 4⭐ Coder at CodeChef (1858)

-📱 Android And Flutter Developer

-💻 4⭐ Coder at CodeChef (1858)

 💻 Expert at CodeForces (1609)
 📘 Addicted to Exploring & Learning
 🎵 Musicophile

 <br />